nawfelsekrafi/Order-summary-component/README.md

 Working on real world projects was a threshold  for me.
 I am happy that FronEndMontor give us the chance to evaluate our skills.
-I leaned the use of the browser dev tools, css flex, hosting the project on github Pages, and wrinting md files and much more.
+I leaned the use of the browser dev tools, css flex, hosting the project on github Pages, writing md files and much more.

 ### Continued development